Kernix13/yelp-retreat/README.md

 3. Spiritual
 4. Yoga
 5. Adventure
+6. Nature
+7. Fitness
+8. Detox
-6. Others to be added: Digital Detax, Nature, Wellness, Weight Loss, Fitness, Addiciton, ...
+9. Others to be added: Camping, Wellness, Weight Loss, ...

 > _That's it for now..._